IBM/aspera-cli/docs/README.erb.md

 C:\Users\Kenji\.aspera\<%=cmd%>
 ```

-When OAuth is used (AoC, Faspex4 api v4, Faspex5) <%=tool%> keeps a cache of generated bearer tokens in `[config folder]/persist_store` by default.
+When OAuth is used (AoC, Faspex4 api v4, Faspex5) <%=tool%> keeps a cache of generated bearer tokens in folder `persist_store` in configuration folder by default.
 Option `cache_tokens` (**yes**/no) allows to control if Oauth tokens are cached on file system, or generated for each request.
 The command `config flush_tokens` deletes all existing tokens.
 Tokens are kept on disk for a maximum of 30 minutes (`TOKEN_CACHE_EXPIRY_SEC`) and garbage collected after that.
-Tokens that can be refreshed are refreshed.
-Else tokens are re-generated if expired.
+Tokens that can be refreshed will be refreshed, else tokens are re-generated if expired.

 ### <a id="configfile"></a>Configuration file